-- Progress/Outcomes: Documenting progress toward goals is considered to be one of the most important aspects of mental health treatment plans.
+- Progress and outcomes: Documenting progress toward goals is considered to be one of the most important aspects of a mental health treatment plan.
 Progress and outcomes of the work are typically documented under each goal.
-When the treatment plan is reviewed, the progress sections summarize how things are going in and out of sessions.
+When the treatment plan is reviewed, the progress sections summarize how things are going within and outside of sessions.
 This portion of the treatment plan will often intersect with clinical progress notes.

 Chris will implement a parenting plan that promotes improved behavior in his son, as rated at least a 6 out of 10, where 10 is excellent.

 - Chris will make a list of the household rules.

 - Chris will make a list of rewards and consequences and will define how to enforce them.

 - Chris will present his new parenting plan to his son during a family meeting.

 - Chris will enforce rewards and consequences consistently and will monitor his progress in and out of session.

 - Therapist will provide psychoeducation on positive parenting and will support Chris in developing a concrete parenting plan.